Tan-group/cgRNASP/README.md

 # cgRNASP
 cgRNASP: coarse-grained statistical potentials with residue separation for RNA structure evaluation.

-we developed our residue-separation-based CG statistical potentials (cgRNASP) at several CG levels:
+We developed our residue-separation-based CG statistical potentials (cgRNASP) at several CG levels:

 (i) three CG beads at P, C4’, and N9 atoms for purine (or N1 atom for pyrimidine);